 Tips to Make the Best Kala Chana

 - Black Chickpeas:Â Remember to use black chickpeas that are within their shelf life for the best taste and texture.
-The older or aged chickpeas will take more time to cook.Â
+Older or aged chickpeas will require more time to cook.

-- No-Soak Method:Â If using unsoaked black chickpeas, then rinse 2-3 times and follow the same cooking instructions.
+- No-Soak Method:Â If using unsoaked black chickpeas, rinse 2-3 times and follow the same cooking instructions.
 Adjust the Pressure cooking time in the Instant Pot to 50 minutes.

 Variations